brunsgaard/berlin-talk-2017/talk.md

 # Kubernetes

-An example of a kuberentes configuration
+An example of a kubernetes configuration

 .small[
 ```yaml